sorens/crocodoc-ruby/README.md

 and in Ruby are converted to hashes unless otherwise noted.

 ## Installation

+We suggest installing the library as a gem.

+    gem install crocodoc

+You can also add the library as a submodule in your git project.

+    git submodule add git@github.com:crocodoc/crocodoc-ruby.git

-You can get the library by cloning or downloading the repo.
+You can also get the library by cloning or downloading.

 To clone: